RDP error: Remote Desktop can't connect to the remote computer for one of these reasons

 Solution 7.
 Run DISM.exe and SFC to fix corrupted system files

-Supposed that Remote Desktop cannot connect to the remote computer because one of those reasons… error happens after Windows update, corrupted system files caused by update might be the cause.
-Then, you can run DISM.exe and SFC to fix corrupted system files and solve the RDP issue.
+If Remote Desktop can't connect to the remote computer because one of those reasons error happens after Windows update, corrupted system files caused by update might be the cause.
+Thus, you can run DISM.exe and SFC to fix corrupted system files and solve the RDP issue.

 Step 2.
 Then you can run DISM.exe and SFC on Command Prompt interface.

 After executing the commands, restart your computer and see if you can connect to the remote computer with Remote Desktop.

 If the commands aren’t useful in resolving RDP not connecting after the Windows update, you can restore your Windows to a previous point.

 Solution 8.
 Switch to better remote desktop software